Mesimran/TEXTIE/README.md

 High-Quality Audio: Produces natural and clear speech output.
 Accessibility: Great for people with visual impairments or reading difficulties.

-Our TTS converter makes it easy to listen to documents, books, and more, providing a convenient and accessible way to enjoy written content.
+My TTS converter makes it easy to listen to documents, books, and more, providing a convenient and accessible way to enjoy written content.